Tarekkamal-B/driver-checker/README.md

 # Driver License Checker

-This is a driver license checker application designed to determine the eligibility of drivers based on specific criteria.
+This is a driver license checker Script designed to determine the eligibility of drivers based on specific criteria.

 ## How to Use